maxgoren/MGCBasic/README.md

   - print statements can print strings in single quotes, or variable names.
 You cant combine the two, and every print automatically inclues the new line automatically.
   - Loops are performed via goto.
 Take that Dijkstra!
 (Just kidding.
 Thanks for the shunting yard algorithm, i make use of it here) coincidentally, this is the only reason i included line numbering.
   - evaluate infix math expressions, expressions can intermix variable names with numbers (gasp!)
+  - REPL - this is more like an oldschool basic environment as youd find on the TRS-80, etc. than a modern REPL. for example, it doesnt evaluate when you hit enter, you have to specficially tell it to execute.

   - REPL Features:
     - enter lines of code one by one
-    - can change previously entered line by entering new line with same line number.
+    - can edit previously entered line by entering new line with same line number.
+    - if you omit line numbers, they will be assigned automatically
+    - .list will show you your program entered so far, including line numbers.
-    - .run to enter the program you've entered,
+    - .run to execute the program you've entered
-    - .list to show you the code it will execute
+    - .done to exit the REPL